 is not too bad, but you are not guaranteed a seat (or upholstery on the seat), and the fans do not always work.
 In some carriages seats are upholstered and, if the train is not crowded (which they usually are) the trip can be quite pleasant; some trains, and most trains from Thonburi station to Kanchanaburi and the 'Death Railway', have wooden benches only.
 On the Eastern Line, third class travel is compulsory except for two trains a day to Chachoengsao, which offer 2nd class air-con.

 Advance Booking is advisable especially for weekend or holiday-time travel.
 Tickets can be purchased upto 30 days in advance from the larger stations.

 Food is often included in the price for second class day-time travel, but is not always very palatable.
-Local vendors invade the non air-con carriages at stations, offering cold drinks (including beer), dried pork, fried noodles and other delights in styrofoam packs - date or time of preparation unknown.
+Local vendors invade the non air-con carriages at stations, offering cold drinks (no longer including beer), dried pork, fried noodles and other delights in styrofoam packs - date or time of preparation unknown.

 I usually take biscuits or sandwiches with me, except on trains with restaurant cars where you have some control over the cooking.
 Certain long distance trains, such as the daytime express to Chiangmai, have a scheduled stop for about 15 minutes, where you can get out, stretch your legs, and investigate other culinary resources.

 Hua Lamphong Station

 All major lines originate in Bangkok at the central railway station of Hua Lamphong.
 The station is located on Rama 4 road, not far from China Town.
 Many buses go there as does the new Subway System (MRT), and most taxi drivers should know where it is.

 Inside, above the ticket kiosks, are large Arrival and Departure displays, showing train number, destination, arrival time and platform number.
 Most booking staff speak English; there is also, to the left, a kiosk specially for tourists.